Dolibarr/dolibarr/SECURITY.md

 * Missing security-related HTTP headers which do not lead directly to a vulnerability
 * Reports from automated web vulnerability scanners (Acunetix, Vega, etc.) that have not been validated
 * Invalid or missing SPF (Sender Policy Framework) records (Incomplete or missing SPF/DKIM/DMARC)
-* Reports on features flagged as experimental
+* Reports on features flagged as "experimental" or "development"
+* Software version disclosure when logged user is admin
+* Stack traces or path disclosure when logged user is admin